How to Become a Social Media Manager (Step-by-Step Guide)

 You’re much more likely to get hired as a social media manager if you have a solid number of followers on your own social media accounts.

 Take the time to look at your accounts and ask if each one is a good representation of your abilities as a social media manager.
 You can also create new accounts to showcase your skills and fill out your portfolio.

 In the digital age, competition is fierce.
 You may find it beneficial to cast your net wide and spend time applying to several positions rather than putting all your eggs in one basket.

 Because you have your own website and social media channels to show as examples, you should be well prepared for an interview.

 If you have trouble getting interviews, attend networking events, connect with people on LinkedIn, and keep trying.
 Once you start to get interviews, ask for feedback until you land the position you want.

 Related: 21 Inexpensive or Free Ways to Market a Small Business

 How to Become a Self-Employed Social Media Manager in 4 Steps

 There are plenty of benefits to being self-employed, but it’s not always as easy as it seems.
-Still, if you value your time and flexibility – and you have an excellent work ethic – running a social media business might be perfect for you.
+If you value your time and flexibility – and you have an excellent work ethic – running a social media business might be perfect for you.